zhihuigao/zhihuigao.github.io/_pages/about.md

 <div class="home-hero" markdown="1">

-Hi, I am **Zhihui Gao**, a final-year Ph.D. student in Electrical and Computer Engineering (ECE) at Duke University, co-advised by [Prof. Tingjun Chen](https://functions-lab.github.io/) and [Prof. Yiran Chen](https://ece.duke.edu/faculty/yiran-chen).
+Hi, I am **Zhihui Gao**, a Postdoctoral Associate in the Department of Electrical Engineering and Computer Science (EECS) at MIT, where I work with [Prof. Dirk Englund](https://qp.mit.edu/).

-Previously, I obtained my bachelor's degree in Electrical Engineering (EE) from Fudan University in 2020, advised by [Prof. Yuedong Xu](http://www.it.fudan.edu.cn/En/Data/View/1944).
+I received my Ph.D. in Electrical and Computer Engineering (ECE) from Duke University in 2026, where I was co-advised by [Prof. Tingjun Chen](https://functions-lab.github.io/) and [Prof. Yiran Chen](https://cei.pratt.duke.edu/).
+Before that, I earned my B.Eng. in Electrical Engineering (EE) from Fudan University in 2020, where I worked with [Prof. Yuedong Xu](https://ydxu2025.github.io/).

 My research interests include: